 - investigate allegations of abuse, neglect and exploitation of adults with disability and older people in home and community settings

 - provide support to vulnerable adults and their families or carers following an investigation

 - report and make recommendations to government on systemic issues related to abuse, neglect and exploitation

 - raise community awareness of abuse, neglect and exploitation, including how to prevent, identify and respond to matters

 - administer the Official Community Visitors program, in relation to disability services and assisted boarding houses.

-The Commissioner will be given strong powers to ensure they are able to properly investigate matters.
+The Commissioner has strong powers to ensure they are able to properly investigate matters.

 - the power to initiate investigations on their own motion, or following a referral or complaint